easybuilders/easybuild-tutorial/docs/contributing/README.md

 clearly shows an increase, with almost 2,100 *merged* contributions in 2019.
 In total over 2,600 pull requests were merged in 2019 across all EasyBuild repositories.

-It is also worth noting that over 65% of contributions were made by people outside the HPC-UGent team in 2019.
+It is also worth noting that in 2019 more than two thirds of all contributions were made by people outside of the HPC-UGent team.

 <div align="center"><img src="../img/contrib_stats_easyconfigs_pr_counts.png" alt="Overview of PRs to easybuild-easyconfigs repo, per year" width="70%"/></div>

-Looking at the ratio of pull requests that were created using `--new-pr` versus the ones that were created manually shows a steady increase in adoption since 2016 the GitHub integration feature.77% of pull requests that were created in 2019 were made using `--new-pr`, and we see this increasing further in 2020.
+Looking at the ratio of pull requests that were created using `--new-pr` versus the ones that were created manually shows a steady increase in adoption since 2016 the GitHub integration feature.
+Throughout 2019, 77% of all pull requests were made using `--new-pr`, and we see this increasing further in 2020.

 <div align="center"><img src="../img/overview_easyconfig_prs_new_pr_vs_manual.png" alt="Overview of PRs to easybuild-easyconfigs, created with --new-pr vs manually" width="70%"/></div>